 Specifically, 9,045 individuals applied, and 756 of them were accepted.
 While men had a slightly higher acceptance rate than women, more women were accepted entrance in the total numbers.
 That makes sense given that more females applied than males (5,545 women to 3,500 men).

 All admissions have to pay a $70 fee.
 Further admissions requirements are:

 - Additional forms

 - For visual and performing arts and science research

 Plus, applications must be accepted by deadline, which varies according to type.
 For fall freshmen, applications are open until January 1, while for early decision plan it’s November 1.
 Meanwhile, the cut-off date for a transfer student to apply is February 15.

 Once applications are received, Pomona College makes decisions on who to apply and notifies students by specific dates.
 For fall freshmen and transfer students, the notification date is April 1, while it’s December 15 for early decision plan.

 Academic Life at Pomona College

 Before being able to register, students must complete the Orientation Program, which happens just ahead of the fall semester.
-The week’s activities, usually at the end of August, include Move-In Day and selecting classes with the help of the faculty advisor same as CustomWriting.com.
+The week’s activities, usually at the end of August, include Move-In Day and selecting classes with the help of the faculty advisor same as CustomWriting.com website.

 For the first year, getting used to the campus is a big part of the student life calendar, including figuring out the bookstore.
 Their focus is also on strengthening important skills, such as writing and math.
 Many first-year students aren’t sure of their major yet, while others change their mind during their initial time.